 • Five fireplaces

 • Men’s locker room has custom tiles by Ann Sacks Tile & Stone, and lavatory basins by Kohler Co. feature Whistling Straits® logo

-• Restaurant, seating 64, with stone fireplace and views of the9th and 18th holes
+• Restaurant, seating 64, with stone fireplace, views of 18th hole

 • Spacious golf shop with stone fireplace

 • Locker rooms for 129 men and 28 women; men’s has two stone fireplaces

 • Accommodates up to 28, with stone fireplace and handsomely decorated

 A stone shelter in the style of an Irish barn was added to the site in 1999.
 The pavilion structure, with solid stone walls on three sides and an open face toward Lake Michigan and the golf course, was designed to be used for group functions and weddings.

 CHAMPIONS’ LOCKER ROOM